 In March 2020, the COVID-19 pandemic unfolded in Kansas City as in much of America, disrupting virtually every aspect of society.
-Widespread job loss, shuttered small businesses, reduced child care, shifts to online learning and work, illness and death of loved ones, loss of social connection, lack of necessary public health resources and many other impacts all coincided, creating a sudden new reality for our communities and our region.
+Widespread job loss shuttered small businesses, reduced child care, shifts to online learning and work, illness and death of loved ones, loss of social connection, lack of necessary public health resources and many other impacts all coincided, creating a sudden new reality for our communities and our region.

 These disruptions were devastating for many people and families across the region - even more so in Black and brown communities.
-Unstable housing, food insecurity, domestic violence, mental and behavioral health challenges, lack of access to appropriate medical services and social isolation became real consequences essentially overnight.
+Unstable housing, food insecurity, domestic violence, mental and behavioral health challenges, lack of access to appropriate medical services and digital connections and social isolation became real consequences, while exacerbating many ongoing challenges for persons of color, essentially overnight.